 The Need for Reopening Inspections in Maryland

-As the State of Maryland lifts the order requiring the closure of non-essential businesses, enhanced workplace safety measures such as wearing masks, practicing physical distancing, conducting daily screening, re-evaluating shifts, schedules, and office configuration, and teleworking or working from home when possible is still expected from all Marylanders.
+Restrictions or policies are being modified according to the number of cases per county.
+However, as the State of Maryland lifts the order requiring the closure of non-essential businesses, enhanced workplace safety measures such as wearing masks, practicing physical distancing, conducting daily screening, re-evaluating shifts, schedules, and office configuration, and teleworking or working from home when possible is still expected from all Marylanders.
 Reopening inspections or readiness assessments can help Maryland-based employers effectively prepare for and safely continue their business operations during a global pandemic.

 Reopening Checklists for Maryland-based Businesses